ligolang/ligo/gitlab-pages/docs/contributors/philosophy.md

 There already is a testing library for LIGO programs written in OCaml that is used to test LIGO itself.
 Making it accessible to users will greatly improve safety.
 A way to do so would be to make it accessible from within LIGO.

 ### Static Analysis
-Static analysis is the process of having a program analyze another one.
+Static analysis is the process of having a program analyse another one.
 For instance, type systems are a kind of static analysis through which it is possible to find lots of bugs.
 LIGO already has a simple type system, and we plan to make it much stronger.

 ### Conciseness